Automated De Novo Protein Design Optimization

 Pipeline works.
 Quality requires production settings: 400 steps, more samples, beam search, and refinement.
 Full report →

-Beam Search Configuration Sweep
+Beam Search Configuration Sweep (5 configs × 10 proteins)

-How do different beam search strategies — varying checkpoint frequency, branching factor, and length sampling — affect binder quality across diverse protein targets?
+How do different beam search strategies (varying checkpoint frequency, branching factor, and length sampling) affect binder quality across diverse protein targets?

 5 Beam Search Configurations